CaseySMiller/pyramid-decode/README.md

 ## how to use
 - run ``node index.js`` to start the application.
 - when promted input the name of the file inside of the data folde that you would like to decode.
-- the assigned test file is "data.txt".
+- the assigned test file is "coding_qual_input.txt".